Starting lineup: Basketball

 In American college basketball, a starting lineup is announced for each team before the game.
 Starting players are designated as either centers, forwards, or guards.
 A team can name at most one center, but otherwise any combination of positions is allowable, as long as five players are named.
 Lineups of three guards, one forward, and one center, or of three guards and two forwards, are the most common alternate lineups.

+In the FIBA 3x3 World Cup the game is played 3 on 3, and the positions can be a mix of guards, forwards, and centers.

 Canadian football

 In Canadian football, a team starts with 12 players on offense, 12 players on defense, and a special teams squad of 12 players for punts, kickoffs, and extra point attempts.
 As in American football, most of the special teams players are starters or bench players for offence or defence.

-Because of substantial differences between the two codes—most notably the larger field and only having three downs to advance the ball 10 yards instead of four—offensive formations are somewhat different in the Canadian game.
+Because of substantial differences between the two codes – most notably the larger field and only having three downs to advance the ball 10 yards instead of four – offensive formations are somewhat different in the Canadian game.
 Most notably, tight ends are almost completely absent in Canada.

 The Canadian Football League has an additional rule that at least seven of the 24 offensive and defensive starters in a game be Canadian citizens.
-These seven starters can be of any position except quarterback.